Triaxiality in galaxy clusters: Mass versus Potential reconstructions: Simulation and methods

-A commonly used method to extract information on the shape of a distribution of data points is the PCA approach, which can be used to derive the triaxiality and orientation of a cluster.
-The principal components of a data set can be obtained by diagonalizing the mass tensor\footnote{The definition of $I_{ij}$ is equivalent to the definition of the covariance matrix for a distribution of data points (see e.g., \url{https://www.visiondummy.com/2014/04/geometric-interpretation-covariance-matrix/}).}:
+We now describe the methods \ch{used} to analyze the shape of the simulated clusters.
+An ellipsoidal body can be \ch{defined} by its three principal axes $a \geq b \geq c$, \ch{while the orientation of the axis of longest elongation will be denoted by \chn{an angle vector}} $\phi$.
+For characterising the shape itself, only two axis ratios are required.
+For a general mass or potential distribution $\rho$, the principal axis vectors are related to the eigenvectors of the mass tensor\footnote{The definition of $\boldsymbol M$ is analog to the definition of the covariance matrix for a distribution of data points.}